If this is going to be your first VW campervan adventure or even if you’ve done this before you may well have a lot of questions.

 Why are your rates cheaper than your competition?

 To stay competitive in our market we have to keep our rates below those of other reputable hire companies.
 We have to factor the Solent ferry travel cost into your holiday budget and this is why we have better rates that include second drivers, chairs, tents and linen at no additional cost.
 We pride ourselves in our product and the service that we provide.
-Check out our Facebook reviews.
+Check out our Facebook reviews, where, as of May 2023, we have 108 reviews and a 5.0 Star rating.

 How do I make a booking?